dandi/handbook/docs/11_view.md

-When you go to the [DANDI Web application](https://dandiarchive.org/), you can click on `PUBLIC DANDISET` to access all `Dandisets` currently available in the archive, and you can sort them by name, identifier, or date of modification.
+When you go to the [DANDI Web application](https://dandiarchive.org/), you can click on `PUBLIC DANDISET` to access all `Dandisets` currently available in the archive, and you can sort them by name, identifier, size, or date of modification.

 <img
 src="../img/web_browse.png"